IBM/reactive-code-workshop/webflux/readme.md

 ### Exercise 1: map, filter, merge

-1. process stream of words: make them all lowercase and remove all punctuation (`[^a-zA-Z]`).
+1. process the stream of `words()`: make them all lowercase and remove all punctuation (`[^a-zA-Z]`).
-2. apply `filter` create stream of words beginning with 'b'
+2. using `filter` create the stream of words beginning with 'b'
-3. create a second stream of words beginning with 'g'
+3. create a separate stream of lowercase, punctuation free words beginning with 'g'
 4. `merge` the two streams
 5. ***Optional: distinct, scan***
     * replace all words in the two current streams with their lengths.
-    * use `scan` to find the number of chars in words starting 'b'
+    * use `scan` to total the number of chars in words starting 'b'
-    * use `scan` to find the number of chars in `distinct` words starting 'g'
+    * use `scan` to total the number of chars in `distinct` words starting 'g'
 6. ***Really Really Optional: count***
     * `count` all 'b' words
     * `count` `distinct` 'g' words